 Frequently Asked Questions

-There are 6 programs offering baseball/softball as an activity.
+There are 6 programs specializing in Baseball/Softball.
+In addition, there are 5 programs offering baseball/softball as an activity.
 Use the filters to narrow by age and program type, then click on matched programs to see daily activities, dates, rates and registration information.

-What are the fees to attend Baseball programs?
+What are the fees to attend Baseball lessons?

 Meet with program directors and staff at the Our Kids Camp & Program Expo.
 The Expo is held annually in February, and is a fun and informative day for parents, kids, and teens.
 Find event details and free tickets here.